maxskunkworks/TLG/tlg-base-config_3-vm.m365-ems/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template deploys the **Simulated intranet for Microsoft 365 Test Lab Guides** base configuration that represents a a simplified environment for Microsoft 365 Enterprise scenarios.
+This template deploys the **Simulated intranet for Microsoft 365 Test Lab Guides** base configuration that represents a simplified environment for Microsoft 365 Enterprise scenarios.
 This template corresponds to the [Simulated Enterprise Base Configuration](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise) Test Lab Guide.

 The **Simulated intranet for Microsoft 365 Test Lab Guides** template provisions a Windows Server 2016 Active Directory domain controller using the specified domain name, an application server running Windows Server 2016, and a client VM running Windows Server 2016 or Windows 10 Pro.
 You can use the resulting environment to test the features and functionality of Microsoft 365 Enterprise, with additional [Test Lab Guides](http://aka.ms/m365etlgs) or on your own.